Day 1 - Arrival in Istanbul (-)

 Day 5 – Troy and Pergamum Tour, Overnight in Kusadasi

 Today you will need to take your suitcases and all of your belongings with you as today, as will be checking out from the hotel to head on to your next destination.
 The day will come to a start at 08:30am with pick up from your hotel to go and make our way to visit the ancient city of Troy, and as we all know its most famous for the legendary Trojan horse from the times of Beautiful Helen, Queen of Sparta, and Paris, the Trojan Prince.
-You will also go to see The ancient town of Pergamon, and be able to enter the Red Court – The Red Court was a precinct of successive religious worship which is evident by the various transformations of a formerly pagan temple to a Byzantine basilica, eventually became a mosque.
-After seeing these fantastic sights we will then drive up to to Asclepion that is situated on the hilltop and was once a world-renowned medical center of for physicians and scholars.
-The day will also involve exploring the impressive remains of the Acropolis.
-Now our time here is complete we will then start our road trip down to the area of Kusadasi as tomorrow we will visit the Worlds most famous Ancient City there. .
-(Breakfast, Lunch and Dinner included).
+You will also go to see The ancient town of Pergamon, we will drive up to to Asclepion that is situated on the hilltop and was once a world-renowned medical center of for physicians and scholars.
+Now our time here is complete we will then start our road trip down to the area of Kusadasi as tomorrow we will visit the Worlds most famous ancient city there.
+(Breakfast, Lunch included).

 Day 6 – Ephesus Tour, Overnight in Kusadasi